 Clinical hours requirement

 If you apply for an APC in one scope of practice you must have completed, within the 3 years prior to your application, a minimum of 880 clinical hours with at least 360 of those involving patient contact.

-If you wish to apply for an APC in more than one scope of practice you must have completed, within the 3 years prior to your application, at least 360 hours of patient contact for each scope of practice and an additional 440 clinical hours in any of the scopes of practice that you hold an APC for.
+If you wish to apply for an APC in more than one scope of practice you must have completed, within the 3 years prior to your application, at least 360 hours of patient contact for each scope of practice.

 - Patient contact,